La Grange, California: Historic district

-La Grange is now a registered California Historical Landmark historic district.
-Today, a post office, a supermarket, an elementary school (as of fall, 2015, after a brief stint as a charter school, the public school was closed), and a high school (Don Pedro High School) still operate in La Grange.
+La Grange is a registered California Historical Landmark historic district.
+A post office, a supermarket, and Don Pedro High School still operate in La Grange.
+The former La Grange Elementary School closed in 2015.
 Also functioning is the oldest church in Stanislaus County, St. Louis Roman Catholic Church, with a cemetery containing tombstones dating to the mid-1800s.

 Demographics

-La Grange first appeared as a census designated place in the 2020 U.S. census.
+La Grange first appeared as a census-designated place in the 2020 United States census.